MohsenMoeinfar/dpdk-experiments/README.md

 ![](Pics/Screenshot%20from%202025-06-03%2007-21-53-1.png)

-When analyzing the function calls, we observed no functions specifically dedicated to filtering or dropping.
+Upon analyzing the function calls, we did not observe any functions explicitly responsible for filtering or dropping packets.
-This seems odd, so let’s dig deeper.
+This observation appears unusual; therefore, we will conduct a more in-depth investigation.

-**Note:** `LTTng` captures function calls, but it does not trace logic like `if` or `else` branches.
+**Note:** `LTTng` captures function calls; however, it does not trace internal control flow structures such as `if` or `else` branches.

-Let’s inspect the DPDK source code.
+Let us examine the DPDK source code for further clarity.
-In [`tap_flow.c`](https://github.com/DPDK/dpdk/blob/main/drivers/net/tap/tap_flow.c) (line 1065), if the flow action is set to drop, it modifies the data so the kernel drops the packet.
+In [`tap_flow.c`](https://github.com/DPDK/dpdk/blob/main/drivers/net/tap/tap_flow.c) at line 1065, if the flow action is configured to drop, the implementation modifies the packet data in such a way that the kernel subsequently discards it.
-Therefore, no user-space function is invoked, and `LTTng` cannot trace it.
+As a result, no user-space function is explicitly invoked, which explains why `LTTng` is unable to trace this behavior.

 ![](Pics/Screenshot%20from%202025-06-03%2007-26-55-1.png)

-The same applies to queue redirection for specific packet types:
+The same principle applies to queue redirection for specific packet types:
+When a flow rule redirects packets to a particular queue, the necessary configuration is handled at a lower level—typically by modifying kernel-level or driver-level settings.
+As such, no explicit user-space function is called during the redirection process, and consequently, tools like `LTTng` are unable to capture this action.

 ![](Pics/Screenshot%20from%202025-06-03%2007-28-00-1.png)

-It simply edits the socket buffer (SKB), with no additional function call.
+It simply modifies the socket buffer (SKB) directly, without invoking any additional function calls.

 <br>

 ## Conclusion

-Tracing the actual filtering logic via function calls is not possible with this setup.
+With the current setup, tracing the actual packet filtering logic through function calls is not feasible, as the operations occur at a lower level without explicit invocation of user-space functions.
-However, we can still analyze low-level performance metrics such as cache misses or CPU cycles for further insights.
+However, it is still possible to gain valuable insights by analyzing low-level performance metrics—such as CPU cycles, cache misses, branch mispredictions, and memory access patterns.
+These metrics can help us better understand the performance characteristics and efficiency of the filtering mechanism, even in the absence of direct function call traces.